codeigniter4/CodeIgniter4/user_guide_src/source/libraries/security.rst

 Since v4.3.0, when a request fails the CSRF validation check, it will throw a SecurityException by default,

-.. note:: In production environment, it is recommended to enable this redirection
+.. note:: In production environment, when you use HTML forms, it is recommended
-    for a better user experience.
+    to enable this redirection for a better user experience.

 If you want to make it redirect to the previous page, change the following config parameter value in